Butterflies In Stomach: Controlling Anxiety

 - Challenge your negative thoughts -

-Anxiety often stems from worrying about something in the future, and negative thoughts can often spiral into even more negative thoughts - keeping you in a perpetual state of anxiety.
+Anxiety often stems from worrying about something in the future, and negative thoughts can often spiral into even more negative thoughts.
+This can result of keeping you in a perpetual state of anxiety.
 When you begin to feel anxiety, stop and ask yourself what is making you feel that way.
 Are you worried about the exam you need to take next week?
 The date you're going on tomorrow night?
 An important conversation you need to have with someone?

 Ask yourself if these thoughts are based in reality, or if you're just being too hard on yourself.
 You don't know that you're going to flunk the exam, you're just nervous that you will.
 Likewise, you don't know that your date is going to be awkward, you're just afraid that you won't be able to express yourself.
 By challenging your negative thoughts and trying to view positive outcomes instead, you can slowly begin to eradicate your anxiety.